instant-labs/instant-bandit/pages/docs/configuration/models.md

 ## Metrics
-As users interact with your website/app, two metrics will be recorded: `exposures`, and `conversions`.
+As visitors interact with your website/app, two metrics will be recorded: `exposures`, and `conversions`.

 These metrics are tracked in "metrics buckets".
 Internally, each variant has a metrics bucket, like so: